keithkade/keithkade.github.io/_posts/2024-10-23-mothership-one-shot-guide.md

 preview_img: '/compressed/anotherBugHunt2.png'
 ---

 Mothership is a fantastic tabletop RPG.
 If you are wondering whether or not to play it, you should.
-I recently DM'ed a game for the first time (both as a Mothership warden and as a DM in general) and it was a blast.
+I recently ran a game for the first time (both as a Mothership warden and as a DM in general) and it was a blast.
 This post is intended as a guide for fellow first-time wardens who are considering running the first scenario "Distress Signals" from Another Bug Hunt as a one-shot.

 ### Spoiler warning